CIME-Software/perplexipy/codex-README.md

 codex repl
 ```

-Starts a REPL for continuous interaction during a command line session.
-The
+Starts a REPL playground for continuous interaction during a command line
-REPL can be interrupted at any time with `Ctrl-C` and it follows all shell and
+session.
+The REPL can be interrupted at any time with `Ctrl-C` and it follows
-REPL behavior best practices.
+all shell and REPL behavior best practices.

 Commands: